antoniwan/blog/src/content/p/vs-code-title-bar-signaling.md

 - Extend to terminal title bar colors (iTerm2, etc.)
 - CLI tool to switch project levels dynamically
 - Add icon and emoji indicators to VS Code explorer
-- Integrate this into STRONGHANDS setup (Windows)

 ---

 ## 🧭 SUMMARY

 You're not just working in a text editor.
 You're commanding a **cognitive control center** built for intention.
 Use this color-coded system to **own your presence**, guide your focus, and never forget who you are and where you are.